 30. Vase – Unless your husband regularly brings you home dozens of flowers, most of the time you need a small vase that doesn’t make three or four flowers look stupid.
 This vase is perfect.
 And $1.99.

-And if this wasn’t enough, go check out Kayla’s suggestions – thirty more things for under $5.
+And if this list of the best gifts under 5 dollars wasn’t enough, go check out Kayla’s suggestions – thirty more things for under $5.
 Stocking stuffers, anyone?

 Also, if you’re buying things online, might I strongly suggest you sign up for Ebates?
 You get a $10 Target gift card or $5 cash when you sign up and make a purchase, and then percentages back whenever you shop through their site.
 I’ve used it for years and have nothing but glowing things to say about not only the concept, but also their fabulous customer service.